albertomh/Vartija/README.md

 persisted to disk neither on the host or the container it runs in, existing only for the duration of the container.

-You can interact with DynamoDB-local via the AWS CLI by specifying the endpoint:
+You can interact with `DynamoDB-local` via the AWS CLI by specifying the endpoint:
 eg. `aws dynamodb list-tables --endpoint-url http://localhost:8000`
+Note how `localhost` is used when the AWS CLI is invoked from your local environment.
+In application code that will run from the `vartija` Docker container, the `dynamodb-local` hostname is used instead.

 #### The Vartija container
 The local Vartija container is based on the [amazon/aws-lambda-python](https://hub.docker.com/r/amazon/aws-lambda-python) Docker image.

 Interact with the local instance of Vartija with:
-`curl -XPOST "http://localhost:8080/2015-03-31/functions/function/invocations" -d '{"payload":"hello world!"}'`
+`curl -XPOST "http://localhost:8080/2015-03-31/functions/function/invocations" -d '{"payload": "hello world!"}'`

 ### Check typings & PEP8 style compliance
 Create a virtualenv and install dependencies: